About the Lab

 Project Description

 This one-year supplement project aims to conduct a case study on ethical data sharing challenges in autism research and how to address data sharing practices that lack diversity, equity, and inclusion considerations.
 Data will be collected through a literature review and in-depth interviews with diverse stakeholders to explore challenges and potential solutions to address such ethical and policy challenges in data sharing.
-This case study will serve as an additional research input that informs the ongoing Delphi process in the BRAINshare Project’s Aim 3 and shapes the Project’s broader policy recommendations.
+This case study will serve as an additional research input to informs the ongoing Delphi process in the BRAINshare Project and shapes the Project’s broader policy recommendations.

-Supported by: R01MH126937-03S1, National Institute of Mental Health, NIH, Research Supplement to Promote Diversity in Health-Related Research Program
+Supported by: R01MH126937-03S1, National Institute of Mental Health (Research Supplement to Promote Diversity in Health-Related Research Program)

 Despite largescale government and private investment in commercializing space travel, it remains too dangerous and too impractical for most civilians.